-1. 1 Definitions.

-Subd.
 1. Definitions.

-Defines terms used in the act.
+- Subd.
+1. Definitions.
+Defines terms used in the act. - Subd.

-Subd.
 2. Probation.
-Probation has the meaning given in section 609.02, subdivision 15.

-Subd.
-3. Probation violation sanction.
-Probation violation sanction includes, but is not limited to, electronic monitoring, intensive probation, sentencing to service, reporting to a day reporting center, chemical dependency or mental health treatment or counseling, and community work service, remote electronic alcohol monitoring, random drug testing, and participation in an educational or restorative justice program.
+Probation has the meaning given in section 609.02, subdivision 15. - Subd.
+3. Probation violation.
+Probation violation sanction includes, but is not limited to, electronic monitoring, intensive probation, sentencing to service, reporting to a day reporting center, chemical dependency or mental health treatment or counseling, and community work service, remote electronic alcohol monitoring, random drug testing, and participation in an educational or restorative justice program. - Subd.

-A probation violation sanction does not include any type of custodial sanction.

-Subd.
 4. Sanctions conference.
-Sanctions conference means a voluntary conference at which the probation officer, offender, and, if appropriate, other interested parties meet to discuss the offender's technical violation of probation.
+Sanctions conference means a voluntary conference at which the probation officer, offender, and, if appropriate, other interested parties meet to discuss the offender's technical violation of probation. - Subd.

-Subd.
 5. Sanctions conference form.
 Sanctions conference form means a form, developed by the chief executive officer of a local corrections agency with the approval of the district court, that explains the sanctions conference and the offender's option to elect to participate in the sanctions conference or to proceed to a judicial hearing.